As a thyroid expert, people always ask which supplements would be best to improve the function of their thyroid.

 Their whole body needs to be nourished and used the way it’s designed.
 If it’s not used properly, some part of it, somewhere along the way, will atrophy.

 Can people take supplements?
 Sure, why not.
-It’s probably not going to hurt them (unless they are taken in excess), and may even give them a little boost in the right direction, especially if their body is deficient.
+It’s probably not going to hurt (unless taken in excess), and may even give someone a little boost in the right direction.
+Especially, if their body is feeling deficient.

 But, I question the efficacy of supplements in the long term.

 For example, if a person currently is suffering with digestive issues, absorption of those isolated nutrients is going to be limited.
 As well as absorption of the nutrients that come from whole foods.

 Again, we have to look at the perfect design of the human body and start to ask questions.

 Why is this person’s digestive system compromised in the first place?

 - Are they under high stress that is inhibiting the digestive process?